Adjectival/python_early_work/README.md

 ## input_checker.py
 ### something simple, a bucket that prints a happy message if user input is in a list
 ### whipped this up in order to discover the python script to fulfill a major Hangman game mechanic
+#### turned out that the index() method reports back the position of the list item, that's super handy & re-used
 ```python
 hackman_word = ['t', 'r', 'i', 'a', 'l']
 inputted_guess = input('Guess a letter in the mystery word: ')